Securities Trader – Federal Criminal and SEC Civil Insider Trading Charges

 Representation of a registered senior broker in a FINRA investigation into possible selling-away activities.

 Representation of a senior trader in a FINRA investigation into the possible violation of FINRA gift and gratuity rules.

 International Insurer – FINRA Arbitration

 Representation of a major international insurer in a FINRA arbitration brought by a group of customers alleging improper selling- away by an account executive.

 Financial Service Firm – Insider Trading Investigation

-Herrick successfully represented a financial services firm and key executives in a joint SEC and US Attorney's insider trading investigation related to the purchase of shares in multiple pharmaceutical companies prior to announcements of multibillion mergers.
+Herrick successfully represented a financial services firm and key executives in a joint SEC and US Attorney's insider trading investigation related to the purchase of shares in multiple pharmaceutical companies, both domestic and foreign, prior to announcements of multibillion dollar mergers.
 The investigation concluded with no action taken against our clients.

 NYSE Company – Internal Investigation